Author Lionel B. Dyck - April 24, 2025 E-mail: LBDyck@gmail.com

 repositories (some of which contain multiple tools) will require approximately 9,000

 cylinders of z/OS disk space.
-My working ZFS
+My working ZFS is allocated at 12,000 cylinders to

 allow for growth.
 It is doubtful that your OMVS home directory filesystem will be